-It's hard to know where to begin when speaking about a trip to Cuba.
+It's hard to know where to begin when speaking about a trip to Havana, Cuba.
 If you are a photographer, amateur or professional, the minute you enter the country, you don't know where to point the lens.
 The fact that Cuba is an old country and that it has survived pretty much intact for as long as it has means the opportunities for fantastic pictures are nearly everywhere.
 "Stories" abound that can be told with the lens and a snap.
 And the Cuban people are happy to supply any details you might miss.

 Cuba, officially the Republic of Cuba, is 500 years old and has been under Spanish rule, British rule and, for a brief period, was under the United States.
-Today, Cuba is under Communist rule and has been since the late 1950s.
+Spain's King Felipe VI and his queen visited to celebrate the 500 year milestone.

 Listening to the lilt of the Spanish language adds to the very surreal feeling.
 We were able to secure our own guide and touring car.
 They are actually waiting on the Malecón Way to offer their assistance to tourists.Our guide spoke English, but our driver did not.
 Our guide told us that he, like many other Cubans, excitedly began to learn English when it was thought that tourism from the States was returning to the island and he acted as our translator in many instances.

 Riding in a vintage, pink convertible - sans seat belt, wind whipping your hair - makes you feel giddy with a sense of unlimited freedom as you cruise along a highway that has very few other cars.
 Those cars you do see are also vintage with a few newer Russian model taxis or utility vans here and there.
 The cars alone, make and models of yesteryear, are the makeup of fantastic shots.

 For the record, I used a Canon Rebel T6 for most of the pictures, especially the long distance shots.
 Some photos were taken using an iPhone.
 Take a moment to follow my path through Old Havana as the lens tell the story.

 Havana at Night